 Skin aging - do our bacteria play a decisive role?

 In another recent study from 2022, American and Chinese researchers show that it is the skin bacterium S. epidermidis that produces ceramides in the skin and thus accounts for an important part of the skin's barrier function.
-The skin barrier is the outermost layer of the skin which is important for keeping out dirt, pollution and bad bacteria and which "locks in" the moisture in the skin and an intact skin barrier is crucial for our skin health.
-S. epidermidis is a bacterium that we and others are particularly looking at whether it can be added to the skin through skin cream to reduce the rate of the aging process.
-Grice and his team also saw that there are bacteria that are also responsible for pigmentation, the skin's firmness, elasticity and wrinkle formation.
+The skin barrier is the outermost layer of the skin that is important for keeping out dirt, pollutants and bad bacteria and that "locks in" moisture in the skin, and an intact skin barrier is crucial for our skin health.

 Probiotics in skin care

-So do probiotics really work and are there benefits to applying live bacteria to the skin?
-Yes, more and more studies point in this direction.
-Even our own studies show positive effects such as increased hydration, better texture and less fine lines after using live lactic acid bacteria on the skin.
+Yes, more and more studies are pointing in this direction.
+Our own studies also show positive effects such as increased hydration, better texture, more radiance and fewer fine lines and wrinkles after using live lactic acid bacteria on the skin.

 References